bjellesma/Notes/other/how-things-work/scating/notes.md

 # Why does a skater need ice or wheels in order to skate?

 Wheels or Ice do a very good job of overcoming friction.
 If you push a book across a table, the book looks as if it stops when you stop pushing on the book, but the book really decelerates to a stop very quickly because of friction.
 However, if you had that same book on wheels and gave the book a push, it would take a lot longer for the book to decelerate to a stop because wheels are so much better at overcoming friction.

+# Quiz

+1. While searching for your keys, you place your cup of coffee on the roof of your parked car.
+Unfortunately, you forget about the coffee and climb into the car without it.
+As you start driving the car forward, you hear the coffee hit the ground behind the car.
+Why didn't the coffee stay on the roof of the car?

+The coffee's inertia kept it essentially motionless as the car accelerated forward and left the coffee behind.

+2. An African swallow is flying east at 60 mph (about 100 km/h) and a European swallow is flying west at 60 mph (about 100 km/h).
+These two swallows have _______________.

+the same speed, but different velocities.

+3. You kick a soccer ball (a football) toward the goal.
+When the fast-moving ball is midway to the goal and nothing is touching it, why is the ball moving toward the goal?
+[Ignore any effects due to the air or gravity.

+Inertia keeps the ball in motion.

+4. Which of the following is experiencing zero net force?

+A water-skier who is being pulled forward by a speedboat and is moving in a straight-line path at a steady speed.

+5. You are riding your bicycle forward on a level road, traveling in a straight line at a steady pace.
+An animal suddenly runs in front of you, so you apply the brakes quickly and stop just in time to avoid hitting the animal.
+While the brakes are on and you are experiencing a large net force, what is the direction of velocity and acceleration, respectively?

+Your velocity is forward, but your acceleration is backward.

+6. You are coasting forward at constant velocity on your inline skates.
+Suddenly, another skater pushes you so that the net force you are experiencing points toward your left.
+While your net force points toward the left, your acceleration _______________.

+points toward the left (in the direction of your net force).

+7. Two skaters are coasting forward across the ice.
+The skater in red has a greater mass than the skater in blue.
+You begin pushing the two skaters forward with equal forces.
+How do they move while you are pushing them?
+[The correct answer must always be true, no matter how fast the skaters were moving before you began pushing them.]

+The skater in red experiences less acceleration than the skater in blue.

+8. In what circumstance can you be accelerating forward and still be moving at a constant velocity?

+In no circumstance.
+If you are accelerating, you velocity is changing with time.

+9. You are dragging a heavy chair across the floor and that chair is moving toward the east at constant velocity.
+The net force on the chair __________________.

+is zero.

+10. A set of dishes sits motionless on a slippery silk tablecloth.
+If you pull the tablecloth sideways quickly, it will slide out from under the dishes and leave the dishes almost unaffected.
+Why won't that same result occur if you pull the tablecloth sideways slowly?

+The moving tablecloth exerts small forces on the dishes and, given enough time, those forces will overwhelm inertia and cause the dishes to move with the tablecloth.